ilinic/Inventory-mini/README.md

 6. verify correct protocol for the site (http or https)
 7. edit and verify correct data in products.csv and users.csv files
 8. verify correct access rights for php and csv files
-9. download and install android application.
+9. download and install android application APK from link on products page.
 10. provide full website address and userId (from users.csv file) in application to login.